Tesla Model 3: Deliveries

-In February 2016 Tesla expected to repeat the delivery schedule of the S and X models: selling at first the highest-optioned cars with higher margins, to help pay for production equipment.
+In February 2016 Tesla expected the Model 3 to repeat the delivery schedule of the S and X models: selling at first the highest-optioned cars with higher margins, to help pay for production equipment.
 However, after the lessons learned from the complicated Model X production, Tesla changed its delivery schedule in early 2017 to produce relatively simpler cars initially, in order to reduce production risk.
 The first mass-produced Model 3 cars were rear-wheel drive with the long-range battery.
 Deliveries began in the second half of 2017 as predicted, but not in the numbers Tesla had hoped.
-As industry experts had predicted, Tesla did not meet the announced delivery targets.
-The first delivery was on July 7, 2017, to Musk himself and the first 30 production units were delivered on July 28, 2017.
+As some industry experts had predicted, Tesla did not meet the announced delivery targets.

 2017

 In early July 2017 Musk forecast at least six months of serious production difficulties.
 Tesla's announced goal at that time was to produce 1,500 units in the third quarter of 2017, increasing to 5,000 per week by end of December 2017, but only 260 vehicles were manufactured during the third quarter.
 The company blamed production bottlenecks, but said there were "no fundamental issues with the Model 3 production or supply chain" and expressed confidence about its ability to resolve the bottlenecks in the near future.

-Tesla delivered just 1,542 Model 3 cars in the fourth quarter of 2017, about 2,900 less than Wall Street estimations, which were already halved previously after Tesla published the company's third quarter report.
+Tesla delivered just 1,542 Model 3 cars in the fourth quarter of 2017, about 2,900 fewer than Wall Street estimations, which were already halved previously after Tesla published the company's third quarter report.
 By early November 2017, Musk had postponed the target date for manufacturing 5,000 of the vehicles per week from December 2017 to March 2018.
 An analyst with Cowan and Company, an investment banking firm, said in November 2017 that "Elon Musk needs to stop over-promising and under-delivering".
 Customer deliveries totaled 1,764 units in 2017.